-As timberline is approached, the terrain becomes semiopen with scattered alpine fir and dwarfed mountain hemlock, and meadows dotted with colourful, fragile
+As timberline is approached, the terrain becomes semiopen with scattered alpine fir and dwarfed mountain hemlock, and meadows dotted with colourful, fragile wildflowers.
 Because of the heavy snowfall, timberline is lower in the Selkirks than in the adjacent Rockies, and the growing season is short.
-Here the glacier lily, alpine anemone, and heather must bloom and reproduce in the brief span
+Here the glacier lily, alpine anemone, and heather must bloom and reproduce in the brief span of two months.

-Above timberline, hardy plants grow close to the ground in mat-like formations as a protection against drying winds and deep snow.
-In this high country, there is a continuous carpet of colour as one flower after another blooms in
+Above timberline, hardy plants grow close to the ground mat-like formations as a protection against drying winds and deep snow.
+In this high country, there is a continuous carpet of colour as one flower after another blooms in alnine meadows